muratk5n/thirdwave/en/README.md

 ---

-The reason is either technology, or too much efficiency is being squeezed out of employees at the expense of.. something.
-Maybe at Amazon you won't be allowed to take a bathroom break.

----

 Subtract imports from GDP (to see locally produced goods with locally worked hours), divided total hours worked with it - gives numbers of hours worked per unit GDP.
 Ratio has been decreasing for the past 70 years.

+The reason for that decrease IMO is either technology, or too much efficiency is being squeezed out of employees at the expense of.. something.
+Maybe at Amazon you won't be allowed to take a bathroom break.

 ```python